-A Reese Witherspoon x Hello Sunshine Book Club Pick and now a New York Times bestseller.
-Susan Green doesn't like surprises - she likes to be in control.
-But at 45 and unexpectedly pregnant her perfect life starts to unravel, and real life in all its messiness shows her that it's never too late to bloom.
+A Reese Witherspoon x Hello Sunshine Book Club Pick and now a New York Times bestseller: the hilarious debut of the unravelling of control-queen Susan Green, who aged 45 falls unexpectedly pregnant, and real life in all its messiness shows her that it's never too late to bloom.

 A REESE WITHERSPOON x HELLO SUNSHINE BOOK CLUB PICK

 'I found myself laughing out loud at Susan's prickly character' Reese Witherspoon

 THE NEW YORK TIMES BESTSELLER | SHORTLISTED FOR THE BEST FIRST NOVEL AWARD | A RICHARD AND JUDY BOOK CLUB PICK

 People aren't sure what to make of Susan Green.
 Family and colleagues find her prickly and hard to understand - but Susan makes perfect sense to herself.
 Age 45, she thinks her life is perfect.
 She has a London flat which is ideal for one; a steady job that suits her passion for logic; and a personal arrangement providing cultural and other, more intimate, benefits.

 Yet suddenly faced with the loss of her mother and, implausibly, with the possibility of becoming a mother herself, Susan's greatest fear is being realised: she is losing control.
 And things can only get worse ... at least in Susan's eyes.